112 Fishing Charters

 Bull Redfish start to migrate into the bays, making this one of the best months for inshore fishing.
 And what with reduced crowds and a hot bite offshore as well, you could say this is one of the best times to fish in Port Aransas.

 The Bull Redfish bite gets better and better around the jetties.
-Flounder and Trout are on top form, while offshore there is the chance of Blue Marlin, Yellowfin and Blackfin Tuna, and Kingfish.
+Flounder and Trout are on top form, while offshore there is still a chance of Mahi Mahi, Blackfin Tuna, and even Billfish if you travel far enough.

 Bay fishing is excellent, with large numbers of Redfish, Trout, Black Drum, and Flounder.
 Flounder can only be caught with hook and line this month.
 Offshore, people are catching Kingfish, Tuna, and the occasional Wahoo.